5 Gigs Anyone Could Try: How to Make More Money on the Side

 You can find transcription gigs both at platforms specifically dedicated to the job: like TrancribeMe and GoTranscribe, or more wide-range freelance platforms like FlexJobs.

 2. Take Online Surveys

 Another job that does not require any special skill set is… answering questions.
-Do keep in mind though that this is specifically a side-gig, it cannot earn you enough to make a decent living.
+Do keep in mind though that this is specifically a side gig, it cannot earn you enough to make a decent living.
 But if your job already involves working with computers and you get an occasional free minute – you could always give it a try.

 Do keep two things in mind though: 1) you shouldn’t overshare your private information (if a platform or a specific survey is asking for your address, social security number, or something akin – leave it); 2) not all platforms are made equal and will pay well.
-Some of the best are Survey Junkie, Opinion Outpost, and I-Say (a survey site owned by large market research firm Ipsos).
+Some of the best are Survey Junkie, Opinion Outpost, and I-Say (a survey site owned by the large market research firm Ipsos).

 If you would like to give it a try, start with those.

 The more important social media becomes to earning money, the more important it becomes for people behind certain products to increase that product’s reach and increase traffic to the site/blog/FB page, etc.